Best Water Parks in the San Francisco Bay Area

 It seems like one of the summer rites of passage is piling into the car and heading to a water park, preferably one with thrilling water slides, for a day of fun in the sun.
 If you grew up in Marin or the North Bay surely you spent a summer afternoon or two at the long-gone Windsor Water Works north of Santa Rosa.

 These days, you'll have to venture even further away, to the East Bay or South Bay, for a taste of this summertime tradition.
 Here's the rundown on water parks in the San Francisco Bay Area.
 All of these parks offer thrilling water slides and gentler aquatic adventures like lazy rivers, wave pools, and kids' activity areas.
 (Don't forget the amusement park junk food, too!)
 They're fun for all ages.
 Note that opening days are approximate; check parks' websites for detailed schedules.

 Raging Waters is Northern California's largest water park, and has been thrilling families for 30 years.
 This park features nine thrilling water slides, an endless river, a 350,000-gallon wave pool, a family raft ride, pools, and two kiddie play areas with waterfalls and tiny tot slides.
 Location: 2333 South White Road, San Jose, CA 95148.
-Open daily June through mid-August, weekends mid-August through mid-September. www.rwsplash.com
+Open daily June through mid-August, weekends mid-May and mid-August through mid-September. www.rwsplash.com

 Promote your business here!